kevinkahn/softconsole/docs/useagenotes.md

             TopicType = float
             Expires = 120
 ```

+## MQTT for Console Management
+If the console subscribes to MQTT then additional function is enabled for managing the consoles.
+If the console subscribes to multiple MQTT brokers than the first one configured is the default management broker.
+You can force a specific MQTT broker to be the management broker by specifying **ReportStatus = True** in the configuration file for that broker.
+The rest of this section describes the management related functions enabled by a management broker.

+At startup the console registers itself with the broker with a message to **consoles/all/nodes/\<hostname\>** containing information about the version running (version name, github sha, time of download), the time of the registration, the boottime of the pi running the console, the OS version running on the pi, and the hardware version of the pi.
+The console will then periodically publish to the broker at **consoles/\<hostname\>/status** a status update containing its status, uptime, and the state of the error indicator flag that notes an unseen Warning or Error in the log.
+If the console goes down for any reason, the broker will publish a **dead** status.
+There is a short python program in the download directory called status.py that is an example of how to do a quick check of whatever consoles are running.
+A console will also publish to **consoles/all/errors** a message whenever a Warning or Error level message is logged.

+The consoles will also coordinate their Warning/Error messages.
+A console log will now contain a copy of such messges issued by other consoles.
+An attempt is made to coalesce messages when multiple consoles see the same issue at the same time.
+If you scan the log from any one console, in addition to clearing its own error indicator, it will also cause the indicators for other consoles to be cleared provided that the log you scanned has been up long enough to have contained all the errors from that other console.
+This generally means that scanning the log of a single console will let you see any errors that have occurred elsewhere in the house.

+Finally, the consoles will accept commands from MQTT.
+A console listens on the topics **consoles/all/set** and **consoles/\<hostname\>/set** for store name and value to be set in a variable (json encoded).
+A console also listens on **consoles/all/cmd** and /**consoles/\<hostname\>/cmd** for the following commands:
+* DoRestart: restart the console
+* GetStable: fetch the current stable release
+* GetBeta: fetch the current beta release
+* UseStable: set the console to start the stable version at next restart
+* UseBeta: set the console to start the beta version at the next restart
+* Status: issue a status message to MQTT
+* IssueError, IssueWarning, IssueInfo,HBDump: diagnostic/debug commands

 # Currently supported screens
 * Keypad: mimics the KPL.
 Can support any number of buttons from 1 to 25 and will autoplace/autosize buttons in this range.
 Parmetrs KeysPerColumn and KeysPerRow may be used to override the auto placement of the keys.
 Keys may be colored as desired.
 Key types are: